Sex, Gender, and Sexuality

 Sex, sexual

-Sex is used when describing anatomical, chromosomal, hormonal, cellular, and basic biological phenomena.
+Sex is used when describing anatomical, gonadal, chromosomal, hormonal, cellular, and basic biological phenomena.
 E.g., sex development, sex hormones, sex characteristics.

-Sexual and gender minority
+Sexual and gender minority populations

-Use sexual and gender minority (SGM) populations as a broad, umbrella term when referring to LGBTQIA+ communities as a singular population in the context of health research, related activities, and policy.
-Use LGBTQIA+ when identity is important (e.g., community engagement, Pride messaging).
+Use LGBTQI+ when identity is important (e.g., community engagement, Pride messaging).
 When writing about a specific research project or study, always use the population terms identified and defined by the investigators for that study.
 For example, a study could be examining outcomes among sexual minority women, while another may look at LGB people.
-In these instances, using SGM populations or LGBTQIA+ would not be appropriate.
+In these instances, using SGM populations or LGBTQI+ would not be appropriate.
 For more information, see the Sexual and Gender Research Minority Office’s website.

 Sexual orientation